NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Familiar of Balanced Luck.md

 Granted by [[Familiar Abilities/Familiar of Balanced Luck|Familiar of Balanced Luck]]

-When you Cast or Sustain a hex, one creature within 15 feet of your familiar gets your choice of either a +1 status bonus to its AC or a –1 status penalty to its AC until the start of your next turn.
+You gain either a +1 status bonus to its AC or a –1 status penalty to your AC.

 *Source: Pathfinder Player Core*
 *ORC*